A note on some critical thresholds of Bernoulli percolation

 A partial answer for Question \ref{ques: q2} is Theorem \ref{thm: finite upper right Dini derivative for certain periodic tree} which considers directed covers of strongly connected graphs.
 An oriented graph $G$ is called \notion{strongly connected} if for any two vertices $u,v$ of $G$, there is a directed path in $G$ from $u$ to $v$.
-Suppose that $G$ is a finite oriented multigraph and $v$ is any vertex in $G$.
+Suppose that $G$ is a finite oriented graph and $v$ is any vertex in $G$.
 The \notion{directed cover} of $G$ based at $v$ is the tree $T$ whose vertices are the finite paths of edges $\langle e_1,e_2,\ldots,e_n\rangle$ in $G$ that start at $v$.
 We take the root of $T$ to be the empty path and we join two vertices in $T$ by an edge when a path is an extension of the other path by one more edge in $G$.
 Every periodic tree is a directed cover of a finite directed graph $G$; for a proof see pages 82-83 of \cite{LP2016}.
 Also not all periodic trees have finite right derivatives for $\theta(p)$ at $p_{\mathrm{c}}$; see item 3 in Example \ref{example: binary tree and Fibonacci tree and an infinite right derivative example}. \begin{theorem} If $T$ is a periodic tree with root $o$ and $p_{\mathrm{c}}(T)\in(0,1)$ and it is the directed cover of some strongly connected graph, then the right derivative of $\theta(p)$ exists at $p_{\mathrm{c}}$ and this derivative is positive and finite. \end{theorem}